 Falling Semi Truck Cargo Spills, Kills Oncoming Driver

 This extraordinary young man was heading east on U.S. Highway 20/26/93 pulling a utility box trailer behind a 2013 Freightliner semi.
 Unbeknownst to him, another semi was driving toward him, pulling three trailers loaded with heavy hay bales.
 According to the State Police news release issued just 11 hours after the fatal truck crash, the rear trailer carrying hay flipped onto its driver’s side, “spilling the load of hay into the eastbound travel lane’’ at milepost 222, between Carey and Arco, Idaho.
-Mr. Yancey’s truck crashed into the hay bales and then struck a large snow berm on the south side of the road, the report said.
+His truck crashed into the hay bales and then struck a large snow berm on the south side of the road, the report said.

 Falling Cargo Lawsuit

 Semi trailers are ever more dangerous when transporting cargo, as the materials loaded onto them can break loose and cause catastrophic accidents when they are not properly secured, loaded poorly or pulled too fast.
 Those mistakes can cause a load shift that puts other motorists and pedestrians at risk.

 A good truck crash lawyer is able to launch an independent investigation into any fatal road spill to determine how the opposing driver or trucking company failed to comply with the cargo securement law set forth by the Federal Motor Carrier Safety Administration (FMCSA).
 New cargo securement laws went into effect in 2004.
 Hay trailers don’t tip and spill when they are loaded to the correct height and weight, then properly tied down and pulled at a safe speed.

 The FMCSA puts it this way: The intent of the cargo securement law and its new requirements is to reduce the number of accidents caused by cargo shifting on or within, or falling from, commercial motor vehicles operating in interstate commerce.